goshab/ibm-bash/apiconnect/Deploy OVA/v10.0.5.2/README.md

 ## API Connect future features

+- Add support for Management backup configuration.
-- Support Management and Portal backup configuration.
+- Add support for Portal backup configuration.

 ## DataPower

-This set of scripts automates API Connect Gateway v6 configuration on DataPower.
+- This set of scripts automates API Connect Gateway v6 configuration on DataPower.
-The Gateway setup supports separete ETH interfaces for management and data traffic.
+- The Gateway setup supports separete ETH interfaces for management and data traffic.
-The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the cert can be CA-signed or self-signed).
+- The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the cert can be CA-signed or self-signed).

 ### DataPower prerequisites